ai-how/Nitin-Panwar.github.io/_posts/2016-5-21-Model building steps.md

 - It is interpreted language rather than compiled language - hence might take up more CPU time.

 ## Following are a list of libraries, You will need for any scientific computations and data analysis:
+**NumPy** stands for Numerical Python.
+The most powerful feature of NumPy is n-dimensional array.
+This library also contains basic linear algebra functions.
+Fourier transformations, advanced random number capablities and tools for integration with other low level languages like Fortran, C and C++.
+SciPy stands for Scientific Python